briancaffey/briancaffey.github.io/_posts/2017-08-04-arch-linux-installation-guide.md

 ```
 sudo pacman -S atom
 ```

+Spell checker didn't seem to be working for me, and this seems to be a [known issue](https://github.com/atom/spell-check/issues/129), so I recommend you install the `atom/spell-checker` package if you like to use atom and want spell checking.

 The Arch Linux installation also came with an interesting editor called `Builder` which seems pretty interesting as well.